CLEF. Crowdsourcing Linked Entities via web Form

 Once it is enabled, only accredited GitHub users that are collaborators of your repository will be allowed to access the Member area from the menu.

-).
+Notice that anonymous contributions will still be possible (from the menu Add a resource).
 Only accredited users will be able to review and publish the new record though.

 Templates and ontologies